NGDBench: Towards Neural Graph Data Management: NGDBench

-\paragraph{Problem Definition.} We formulate this task as sequential prediction under a dynamic context.
-Let $\mathcal{G}_0$ be the initial graph state.
-A session runs for $T$ steps; at step $t$, the model receives a modification instruction $m_t$ and a validation query $q_t$.
-Given the interaction history $\mathcal{H}_t=\langle \mathcal{G}_0, m_1,\ldots,m_t\rangle$, the model updates its internal graph state according to $m_t$ and then answers $q_t$ about the graph at time $t$.
+\paragraph{Problem Definition.} Let $\mathcal{G}_0$ be the initial graph state.
+At each step $t$ in a $T$-step session, the model receives a modification instruction $m_t$ and a validation query $q_t$.
+The graph update in Eq.~\eqref{eq:state-update}, the gold-answer computation in Eq.~\eqref{eq:gold-answer}, and the model prediction in Eq.~\eqref{eq:model-prediction} are defined as follows, where $\mathcal{H}_t=\langle \mathcal{G}_0,m_1,\ldots,m_t\rangle$ denotes the modification history:

-Let $\mathcal{G}_t$ represent the \textit{ground truth} graph state at time $t$, derived by applying the cumulative modifications to $\mathcal{G}_0$:

-The objective is to maximize the likelihood of the correct answer $a_t$ for the query $q_t$, conditioned on the modification history.
-The ground truth answer $a_t$ is determined by evaluating the query against the ground truth graph state: $a_t = \text{Execute}(q_t, \mathcal{G}_t)$.